linnovate/replay-api/README.md

 A backend app for the Replay project

 ## Features
+* Customer model
+    + List all customers
+    + Create a new customer
+    + Show certain customer
 * User model
-    + List all users
-    + Create a new user
-    + Show certain user
+* Authentication
+    + Google Oauth 2.0

 ## Installation
 Install sails globally